 If you live in the Village of Floral Park, knowing how to deal with clogging caused by roots in pipes, can come in handy.
 The neighborhood of Floral Park in Queens, NYC is adjacent to the Village of Floral Park.
 Both the neighborhood and the village itself are located in Nassau County.
 Since 1993, this village has been designated a “Tree City.”
 Trees are considered valuable assets (as they should be) in the village.
 There are literally thousands of trees decorating the streets, public spaces, parks, and private properties in Floral Park.
 With more of the bigger trees inside private properties, their roots can frequently cause plumbing problems.
 Needless to say roots in pipes is an all too common issue when there are many trees in your neighborhood.

-Tree roots penetrating into your sewer line does happen.
-The resulting consequences are often worse than what you may have in mind.
+The resulting consequences of root infiltration are often worse than what you may have in mind.
 It is only natural that tree roots are looking for moisture and water.
-Two things that your sewer line almost constantly provide.
+These two things that your sewer line almost constantly provide.
 A sewer line is never constructed from one long solid piece of pipe.
 It consists of a number of pipes assembled together.
 The type of joints vary depending on the pipe material.
 The assembly may leave some gaps through which tree roots can easily enter.
+This particularly true of clay vitrified pipes.

 Roots and time are the enemies of your house sewer

-Over time gaps, cracks, or leaking joints can also develop or worsen.
+Over time gaps, cracks, or leaking joints can also develop or worsen in your drain piping system.
 This particularly true if your pipe is made from clay, as most old sewers are.
 Once the roots get inside, and find what they are looking for, they multiply and expand.
 Eventually they occupy as much space as necessary to provide moisture and nutrients for all parts of the tree above the ground.
 Over time, the roots will completely block your sewer line, and you then have a serious plumbing issue.

 Who is responsible for pipe damage from roots?